bertofurth/Seagate-Central-Utils/README.md

     rm cross/usr/local/lib/*.a

-An alternative is to keep the static libraries but to "strip" them in order to remove debugging information.
-This can also save a great deal of disk space.
+An alternative is to keep the static libraries but to "strip" them as per the information below.

-    strip cross/usr/local/lib/*.a
+#### Optional - Strip binaries and executables
+Binaries and executables generated in this project have debugging information embedded in them by default.
+A small amount of space (around 20%) can be saved by removing this debugging information using the "strip" command.
+The following example searches through the "cross" subdirectory and "strips" any appropriate files.

+     find cross/ -type f -exec strip {} \;

+"strip" command error messages saying "file format not recognized" are safe to ignore.

 #### Optional - Remove documentation
 Documentation, which is unlikely to be read on the Seagate Central, can